Ecological education and the arts on our family farm, Virginia, USA

 1. We are looking for people who want to learn!
 As an education center, we focus a little less on hard monotonous work and more on teaching, experimenting, and offering new experiences.
 We hold some classes and discussions, and rely on each other to continue learning and researching topics for continuing to contribute to the project and for personal growth.

 2. On the other hand, we are also looking for folks that are self-motivated and maybe already have some skills in farming, building, childcare, and education.
-Workawayers are not asked or expected to do any childcare.
+Workawayers are not asked or expected to do any childcare, but we are looking for folks comfortable with children, as they are very involved in our lives here.

 4. We are working on an Outdoor Sustainability Museum!
 We are revamping our outdoor museum, adding new elements that model ecological processes, model human impact on our planet, and explore solutions.